 usually posted on the OMHA's

-website during the second week of
+website after the first week of September.

-don't run until after the current registered officials Annual Re-Cert
+don't start until after the Annual Re-Cert

-finish (beginning of October).
+finish (usually by the beginning of October).

 New Official Entry Level Clinics